Crespéou: Origin

 Its name comes from crespèu, the Occitan form of the French word crêpe.
 Similarly to a fougasse, an Occitan crespèu has many variations.
 This dish is also known as trouchia or omelette à la moissonneuse.
 The latter name suggests that it originated as a dish traditionally prepared for field work and specifically for the harvest season.

 Flavors and colors

 The dish is usually baked and inverted.
 It comprises a minimum of three or four layers of different colored omelettes, often given by red tomatoes, orange carrots, green spinach or chard, and black olives.
 Peppers, with their variety of colors also allows for multicolored crespéou.
 Some preparations use sausage or sliced fish for a beige layer.
 In Nice, there is always an omelette made from chard ribs.
 Other vegetables can be used, such as zucchini, eggplant, onion, or basil.

 Matching food and wine

 Traditionally a crespéou does not have to be accompanied by a wine.
-However, given the dish's extremely identified flavors, it can pair with a rosé wine certified to originate (AOC) from Côtes du Roussillon or Coteaux d'Aix-en-Provence.
+However, given the dish's extremely identified [pronounced?] flavors, it can pair with a rosé wine certified to originate (AOC) from Côtes du Roussillon or Coteaux d'Aix-en-Provence.